jocasantos/devops-project-qr-code/README.md

 ```
 > Open 0.0.0.0:8000 on your browser and you should see a established connection.

+### Create your storage (S3 bucket) and configure API accordingly
+- You can use my terraform config or just create by the cli/console.
+- Replace in your api folder > main.py > bucket_name = os.getenv("S3_BUCKET")
+> This will get the bucket name from the environment variables
+- Replace in your api folder > main.py > s3 = boto3.client('s3')
+- Delete the .env file
+> I don't need to specify my aws credentials since I'm using EKS (roles based permissions)

 ### Create your CI/CD pipeline and configure the CI part (build and push Docker images to a repository)
 - I used GitHub Actions and DockerHub
 - Create a deploy-example.yml file in .github > workflows folder